Welcome to today's edition of the Rush 24-7 podcast.

 I wish one of you people would have called me so I could have turned it on.

-I know nobody watches CNN.
+Well, I know nobody watches CNN.

 That's the thing.

-Speaking of, thank you, Mr. Snerdley, for that reminder.
+In fact, speaking of, thank you, Mr. Snerdley, for that reminder.

-They have now reached the February numbers are in this February.
+They have now reached, the February numbers are in this February.

 It is disastrous.

-Anderson Cooper, for example, is down 47% year to year.
+Anderson Cooper, for example, is down 47% year to year, 47% less audience this February than last February.

 CNN in some day parts is down 50%, lost over half their audience from last year to this year.

-You talk about being out of the mainstream, and what's hilarious is they're playing all of these sound bites to me, and people react to me as well, like I'm out of the mainstream.
+You talk about being out of the mainstream, and what's hilarious is they're playing all of these soundbites to me, and people react to me as well, like I'm out of the mainstream.

-And these people can't even hold an audience.
+These people can't even hold an audio.

 I mean, 47%.

-This is this is their big guy, Anderson Cooper.
+This is their big guy, Anderson Cooper.

 I'll never understand any of this.

-Well, they've cleaned house two or three times, but they don't clean house with the they they still think they got the hottest talent in the country.
+Well, they've cleaned house two or three times, but they don't clean house with that.

 So, anyway, that's today's show.